nyxkn/godot-draw3d/docs/addons/draw3d/Draw3D.md

  A small library for drawing simple shapes in 3D.

- Similar to the custom drawing in 2D that is already present in Godot:
+ Usage is similar to the custom drawing in 2D that is already present in Godot:

  https://docs.godotengine.org/en/stable/tutorials/2d/custom_drawing_in_2d.html